Christmas gift guide 2022: Best last minute gifts at Nordstrom

 Our Place Always Pan set, $155

-Nordstrom still has a ton of home, beauty and fashion gifts available for delivery before Christmas.
-You can also buy online and pickup in-store if you need a gift right away for an early Christmas gift exchange.
+Nordstrom still has a ton of home, beauty and fashion gifts available.
+You can buy online and pickup in-store if you need a gift right away.
 Keep reading to find the best last-minute gifts at Nordstrom.

 Shop the best home, fashion and beauty gifts at Nordstrom now.